In this article

 Sure, parenting tweens can come with its challenges.
 But there are also perks, especially if you’re a parent of siblings.
-Not only can caregivers benefit from having an extra set of eyes to look after younger siblings, but at a certain age, a child can babysit their sibling.
+Not only can caregivers benefit from having an extra set of eyes to look after younger siblings, but at a certain age, an older child can babysit their sibling too.
 What’s more, according to the experts we spoke to, kids between the ages of 9 to 12 can benefit from taking on added babysitting responsibilities.

 “It’s important to give tweens responsibility for helping out within the family, however they’re capable of doing so,” explains Phyllis L. Fagell, licensed clinical professional counselor in Bethesda, Maryland, and the author of “Middle School Superpowers: Raising Resilient Tweens in Turbulent Times.”
 “It instills a sense of purpose, heightens a sense of independence at an age when kids crave and need it, and reinforces the importance of helping others.”

-Wondering in general, at what age can a child babysit a sibling and if your own tween is ready to babysit their siblings?
-Consider this your guide for determining the right age your child should be to care for a younger brother or sister — and when it may be better to leave it to a professional sitter.
+Wondering at what age can a child babysit a sibling and if your own tween is ready to babysit their siblings?
+Consider this your guide for determining the right age your child should be to care for a sibling — and when it may be better to hire a professional sitter.

 Some states have laws about when you can leave a child home alone, with minimum ages ranging from 8 to 14 years old, according to the American Academy of Pediatrics (AAP).
 They suggest visiting Child Welfare Information Gateway’s State Statutes to see the relevant laws in your area.
 When it comes to babysitting laws, only one state — Maryland — defines the legal age when a child can babysit another child as 13.

-Determining when your child is able to babysit a sibling is not an exact science, according to our experts.
-AAP pediatricians agree that most children will not be mature enough to manage being alone on a regular basis until they are 10 or 11 years old.
+Determining when your child is able to babysit a sibling is not an exact science, according to the experts we spoke to.
+Most children will not be mature enough to manage being alone on a regular basis until they are 10 or 11 years old, AAP pediatricians agree.
 As for caring for a sibling?
 The AAP advises that a person must be at least 12 years old to take on the responsibility of watching young children and mature enough to handle common emergencies.

-“The exact age depends on individual variables such as maturity, skill set, confidence and resources,” says Francyne Zeltser, a psychologist and Clinical Director of Mental Health & Testing Services at Manhattan Psychology Group in New York City.
+“The exact age depends on individual variables such as maturity, skill set, confidence and resources,” says Francyne Zeltser, a psychologist with Manhattan Psychology Group in New York City.
 “For example, a mature, resourceful 12-year-old may be better suited to care for a younger sibling than a 16-year-old who is immature or anxious about staying home alone.”

-When a child is capable of caring for the health and safety of a younger sibling on their own depends greatly on the situation.
-Here are the top factors to consider:
+To decide if a child is capable of caring for the health and safety of a younger sibling on their own, here are the top factors to consider:

 Many school-aged children between the ages of 8 to 12 are able to help their parents care for younger siblings for short periods when access to their basic needs is the priority, explains Zeltser.
 This could include small tasks like helping them get dressed or preparing a cold meal or drink.